 - An Initial Administrator Certificate is the first certificate a new administrator receives.
 Completion of a master's degree or higher in educational administration from a college or university having an educational administration degree program approved by the Missouri Department of Elementary and Secondary Education is required.
 A superintendent certificate requires a minimum of an educational specialist degree.
 The applicant must have a recommendation for certification from the designated official for educational administration at the college or university where the program was completed.
 The applicant must also obtain Missouri's passing score on the appropriate assessments.

-- Complete one (1) online initial application and submit it to the Missouri institution where you completed your educational administrator program.
+- Complete one (1) online Initial application and submit it to the Missouri institution where you completed your educational administrator program.
 The institution will complete their portion and then forward the application to DESE for processing.
-If you hold an expired teaching certificate and have not received a background clearance within the past 12 months, you will need to do so.
+If you hold an expired teaching certificate and have not received a fingerprint background clearance within the past 12 months, you will need to do so.

 - The application processing time is dependent on receipt of background clearance, institution recommendation, official transcripts, and current DESE workload.
 Your application status can be monitored online at the bottom of your profile screen and it is beneficial to the expediency of processing that you utilize this mode of checking the status of your certification.